 Zuppa Toscana Soup

 For those of you who have tasted and fallen in love with the Olive Garden’s Zuppa Toscana Soup, this is the recipe for you!
-I find that it tastes just like the restaurant’s!
-It is know at our house as “The Olive Garden Soup”.
+I find that it tastes just like the restaurants!
+It is known at our house as “The Olive Garden Soup”.
 What is so fantastic about the soup is the flavor, but yet you don’t add any seasoning.
 I know all of you will love this recipe.

 Updated November 2017: There are a few other versions I have made that originated from this recipe.
 Last year, I made this Paleo Zuppa Toscana recipe that uses coconut milk, instead of whipping cream.
 It worked really well, and my picky husband loved it.